 The FDI license would motivate traders to encourage business development for overseas companies as well as attract businesses in technology and advanced industries that contribute to the emirate’s economic diversification policy.
 The implementation of the FDI law in Abu Dhabi contributes to getting various objectives such as expanding the base of overseas investment, enlarging the size of capital flows, boosting and diversifying local production, and expanding the emirate’s exports goods and services.

 Traders can secure the new FDI license through ADDED’s Abu Dhabi business center by getting approval after completing needed documentation and paying fees, as per the Rashed Al Balooshi, Undersecretary of the Department.
-The department said some activities that do not conform to FDI license conditions are subject to approval through the UAE Cabinet.
+The department said some activities that do not confirm to FDI license conditions are subject to approval through the UAE Cabinet.

 The activities which are not covered by the new license are petroleum exploration and production, security and military sectors, activities related to investigations, ground, and air transportation services, actions related to studies, banking and finance activities, weapons manufacturing, and medical retailing such as private pharmacies.